JeffieMcNeil/GettingCleaningDataProject/README.md

 ## Explanation of the run_analysis.R script

-This script performs several tasks to take the given multifile dataset, consolidate it into a single file with descriptive file names and generate a new file called **SamsungMeans.txt**.
+This script performs several tasks to take the given multifile dataset, consolidate it into a single file with descriptive file names and generate a new file called **SamsungTidyMeans.txt**.
 In order, the basic tasks are:

 1. Check for the packages used in this script (plyr, dplyr and tidyr) and load them into the library.